ahlisbon/CJKmaterialProcessing/README.md

 ## -- 🧽 Clean up ISBN Hotkeys
 - **ctrl + Numpad 7 *or* F7**
-  - _On a spredsheet_: Derives an ISBN-10 from an ISBN-13 and pastes it into the ISBN-10 column.
+  - _On a spreadsheet_: Derives an ISBN-10 from an ISBN-13 and pastes it into the ISBN-10 column.
 Will also add an amazon URL to check price. ⚠ This will not work for ISBN's beginning with 979.
 - **ctrl + Numpad 8 *or* F8**
-  - _On a spredsheet_: *experimental* Opens a menu to fix the ISBN columns in a spreadsheet when there are multiple ISBNs in a cell.
+  - _On a spreadsheet_: *experimental* Opens a menu to fix the ISBN columns in a spreadsheet when there are multiple ISBNs in a cell.
 Includes a contextual menu on how to use.
 - **ctrl + Numpad 9 *or* F9**
-  - _On a spreadsheet_: If thereare mulitple ISBNs in columns O or P, and those ISBNs are clearly labeled with their volume data (example: 9780000000001 (v.1) ^ 9780000000002 (v.2)), this script will parse the ISBNs and paste them below the current row in the ISBN Column.
+  - _On a spreadsheet_: If there are multipleISBNs in columns O or P, and those ISBNs are clearly labeled with their volume data (example: 9780000000001 (v.1) ^ 9780000000002 (v.2)), this script will parse the ISBNs and paste them below the current row in the ISBN Column.
 The script will also add a volume number to column J. Always verify the ISBN data is thorough, as the script cannot tell poorly formatted data from well formatted data.
 - **Numpad Division (/)**
   - _On a spreadsheet_: For cells with multiple ISBNs: double click into a cell, place the cursor within an ISBN, then hit the hot key remove all other content.

 ## -- 💬 Chat GPT Translation Assistance HotKeys
 **Important**
-   - You must make an acount with Chat GPT and make sure you have a brower window with ChatGPT open.
+   - You must make an account with Chat GPT and make sure you have a browser window with ChatGPT open.
    - You must create a "new chat" and name it "Translate" - After you've created this chat, make sure to activate it before running the script.
 - Numpad Minus (-)
    - On a spreadheet: Will try to translate the title of a non-English with ChatGPT and paste it into the "translated title" column.
 By default will only translate the title in the row your cursor is on.
-   - To translate mulitple titles, highlight however many titles in the "Title (N)" column (column U).
+   - To translate multiple titles, highlight however many titles in the "Title (N)" column (column U).

 ## -- 💴 Price Estimate HotKeys
-If you are interested in tracking the general cost of the books you are selecting, this scirpt will look up materials to compare prices.
+If you are interested in tracking the general cost of the books you are selecting, this script will look up materials to compare prices.
 Extracting the price works one of two ways once you have identified a price you believe is acceptable to pay for the item:
 **Only available for Japanese at the moment**
 - **ctrl + Numpad Plus or F4**
   - On a spreadsheet: Looks up the item across several websites to compare prices.